2 Days in Lima Itinerary: Iconic Sites & Fantastic Flavours

 Dining in Peru is often a budget-friendly adventure compared to North America or Europe, but be mindful of those pricier spots in Miraflores.
 Check the menu first if you’re travelling on a budget!

-Day 2: Discover the Ancient Sacred City of Caral-Supe!
+Day 2: Discover the Ancient Sacred City of Caral-Supe (& Family-Friendly Alternatives)!

 Early Start for a Day Trip